KiandaBPM/docs/content/docs/low-code/client-connector/how-to-create.md

 ## Create a microservice

+Note that a microservice can be created in any programming language, the examples below are in c#, more languages will be added soon.

 ### Requirements

 The microservice should implement the following 3 functions.

-1. Metadata
+1. Test

-2. Query
+2. MetaData

-3. Test
+3. Query

 ### Test
 The test function authenticates the user making the request and creates a token for any further requests to the datasource.